EDITION: ECOLOGIES.

 With the election of Atlee’s post-war Labour government, it seemed that the miners’ years of campaigning and lobbying had paid off.
 The Nationalisation Act was passed in 1946 and the coal industry brought into public ownership from 1 January 1947 to be run by the National Coal Board (NCB) “on behalf of the people”.
 The coal owners received “surprisingly generous compensation terms”, which. together with the fact that they retained ownership of the profitable mining engineering and machinery sector. meant that they effectively “benefited twice from the nationalisation process” (pp.32-33).
 This, unsurprisingly, was strongly resented by many miners.

 In the new world of nationalisation, the union was more secure, the balance of power between miners and managers had changed to a degree to the benefit of miners and some initial gains were made in pay.
 One of the drivers for the union’s support for state regulation of the industry was the appalling safety record of coalmining (p.
-10) and, after nationalisation, the union had more influence on safety issues and safety improved.38 But essentially the same people were in charge of production, and this was to become more important as time passed.
+10) and, after nationalisation, the union had more influence on safety issues and safety improved.

 Nevertheless, the NUM (newly constituted in 1944) – or at least its leaders of both right and left – were committed to making nationalisation work.
 The NUM General Secretary Arthur Horner (from South Wales) and the President Will Lawther (from Durham) worked towards this end.
 Horner told the 1948 conference that they needed to abandon the “class approach towards management” (p.37).
 In anticipation of nationalisation, Watson the Durham Area general secretary called for miners to “work all possible shifts, to cease strike action and to operate with maximum cooperation with management”. (p.33).
 The first director of industrial relations at the NCB was the former general secretary Ebby Edwards from Northumberland and NCB labour relations and welfare departments all over the coalfield welcomed leading trade unionists into newly created posts.
 On the other hand, the picture at the top was very different: Viscount Hindley formerly managing director of Powell Duffryn (one of the major private coal companies) became the first NCB chairman, and former senior managers from the old private coal companies moved seamlessly into their new positions right across the NCB.